Revolutionary-Games/Thrive/doc/setup_instructions.md

 there is a risk that you accidentally commit Windows-style line endings.

+If `autocrlf` is not used on Windows, then nearly all of the game files will get marked as changed when Godot editor is opened.
+So it is strongly recommended that you follow the configuration instructions regarding that in the previous paragraph.

 If you previously had Git installed through cygwin, you must uninstall that and install the official Windows version of Git.
 You may also have to deleted all your cloned folders to avoid errors, and reboot